 Are you ready to have fun in Old Toronto?
 The best breweries in Old Toronto welcome you!
-Whether you're looking for the best craft beer in Toronto or you simply want to have a good night out with friends, the breweries are calling to you!
+Whether you're looking for the best craft beer in Toronto or you simply want to have a good night out with friends, the breweries are calling to you.
 See below, some of the best breweries in the area.

 Kensington Brewing Company sells beer crafted for the Old Toronto community.
 This brewery originates from a spot in the back of a restaurant in the historic Kensington Market.
-The brewery launched in 2011, made by a small group of beer enthusiasts.
+The brewery launched in 2011, was made by a small group of beer enthusiasts.

 2. Northern Maverick Brewing Company

 Northern Maverick Brewing Company is known for producing beer in vast flavours and aromas.
 All beer is hand-crafted in-house by talented brewmasters.
 With an 11,000 square-foot facility, 400-seat restaurant, retail store, bar, and a 10-hectolitre brewhouse, the Northern Maverick Brewing Company has everything you need to enjoy yourself on a fun night with friends and loved ones.

 The retail store is open year-round, offering a selection of craft beers.
 The brewery also offers a wide selection of take-out, liquors, wine, and more.

 Steam Whistle Biergärten is inspired by Munich's most reputable biergärtens.
 The chef at Steam Whistle serves a range of traditional German-style foods, with a Canadian spin.
 Visitors to the Steam Whistle compliment the food and service.
 Visitors can also enjoy a tour of the brewery, located in a historic building.